 Since 1878, the National Guard Association of the United States (NGAUS) has been fighting for the needs of the National Guard on Capitol Hill.
-Recent legislative successes include:
+Legislative successes include:

 National Guard Empowerment